 Pasta shapes with holes or ridges like mostaccioli or radiatore are perfect for chunkier sauces, but remember no matter what shape you chose, portion control is key.

 (“Peppercorn”) Acini di Pepe is perfect to use in soup recipes.
 Include them with plenty of vegetables in broths and you’ll have a wonderful outcome.

 This favorite kids’ shape makes any meal fun.
 Have a child that’s too picky to eat their veggies?
 Pair alphabet pasta with some vegetables or soup to win them over.

 Small rings of pasta.
 It can be used in various soups and is also a complement to the fresh vegetables in a number of salads.
 Its smaller version, Anellini, can also be used in its place.

 Long, thin noodle with a round shape.
 It can be used with light sauces and vegetables as well as traditional Italian sauces.
 Although it resembles another spaghetti, another long and thin pasta, Angel hair is much more fine.

 This straw-like pasta is shaped like thick Spaghetti but is hollow in the center.
 Bucatini is the perfect choice for nearly any sauce, or it can be baked in casseroles or stirfried in dishes.
 Try it with different lean proteins and sauces for a change of pace.

 (“Bells”) Campanelle pasta resembles a small cone with a ruffled edge.
+It is also known as gigli pasta.
 Campanelle pasta can be paired with lean proteins, vegetables or sauces of any base.
 These shapes can also be a treat in a cold pasta salad.